csynbiosys/OID_In_Silico_Experiments/README.md

 | 15 | 4 | Experiment-Gungi |
 | 20 | 3 | Experiment-Gungi |

-To run the experiment in the Experiment-Gungi branch, checkout the branch and then go to AMIGO2R2016b/Examples/In_Silico_Loop/ and run a command such as
+To run the experiment in the `Experiment-Gungi` branch, checkout the branch and then go to `AMIGO2R2016b/Examples/In_Silico_Loop` and run a command such as
 ```
 matlab -nodesktop -nosplash -r "run_in_silico_experiment('FooBar',5,20); quit;"
 ```
 This will execte 20 runs of the 5-loops experiments.

-To run the 8-loop experiment in the Experiment-BB8 brach, checkout the branch then go to AMIGO2R2016b/Examples/In_Silico_Loop/ and run a command such as
+To run the 8-loop experiment in the Experiment-BB8 brach, checkout the branch then go to `AMIGO2R2016b/Examples/In_Silico_Loop` and run a command such as
 ```
 matlab -nodesktop -nosplash -r "run_in_silico_experiment('FooBar',20); quit;"
 ```